 For outdoor sports or physical activities that don’t require specific protective eyewear, protecting your peepers from the sun is still extra important.
 Don’t forget to wear sunglasses that

-You can also check out our previous post about protecting your eyes from the sun to learn more.
+You can also check out our blog about protecting your eyes in the summer to learn more.

-Get more information about quality eyewear and eye care by calling Perrysburg Eye Center at (419) 874-3125, schedule your first visit as a patient, and make sure to stop by our optical shop!
+Get more information about protective eyewear and eye care by calling Perrysburg Eye Center at (419) 874-3125.

 Haven’t visited us as a patient yet?
 Schedule your first visit.